Fall Bass'n in Algoma

 Waiting for the personal best bass.

 By October, the recreational lake users have moved on to other activities.
 Even many anglers have put away their boats for the season.
-Simple math will suggest fewer users mean more room for those that are willing to venture out.
+Simple math will suggest fewer users mean more room for those who are willing to venture out.
 With Algoma's expanse of lakes and rivers to choose from, chances are you will have the place all to yourself.

 When putting on the pounds is a priority, exercise can be unproductive.
-When bass finds a location that provides all their needs, they will gladly stay in the area and invite their friends.
+When bass find a location that provides all their needs, they will gladly stay in the area and invite their friends.
 During this particular outing, we got our fishing fill from only two locations.
 We hooked into the smallmouth bass on a rocky hump in the middle of the lake (local knowledge–this is why your local fishing guide is your best friend).
 The largemouth was pulled out of the reeds at the mouth of a small creek.

 FallBass04